 "The early detection and treatment of lymphedema is of the utmost importance.
 Baseline measurements of girth and volume will assist in finding any significant changes in the size of the limb, allowing the intervention to occur as early as possible."
 Lawenda, Cancer 200925

 ImpediMed's L-Dex® technology utilizes the characteristics of frequency dependent current flow to quantify changes in extracellular fluid in the patient's arm.
-These changes can aid medical providers in clinically assessing patients for lymphedema of the arm in women.
+These changes can aid medical providers in clinically assessing patients for lymphedema of the arm in women and the leg in women and men.
 L-Dex technology is specific for extracellular fluid.
 As fluid accumulates, L-Dex values increase.
 The device provides an immediate result and is provided with software for tracking changes in patient's L-Dex values over time.

-The L-Dex U400: A bioelectrical impedance analyzer/monitor utilizing impedance ratios that supports the measurement of extra cellular fluid volume differences between the arms to aid in the clinical assessment of unilateral lymphedema of the arm in women.
-This device is not intended to diagnose or predict lymphedema of an extremity.
+The L-Dex U400: A bioelectrical impedance analyzer/monitor utilizing impedance ratios that supports the measurement of extracellular fluid volume differences between the limbs to aid in the clinical assessment of unilateral lymphedema of the arm in women and the leg in women and men.

 Lymphedema Analysis PC Software - an optional PC software package that is intended to be used only with the ImpediMed L-Dex U400 analyzer/monitor for uploading data on to the PC from the L-Dex U400, processing and analyzing of bioimpedance measurements.